-The Compensation Committee made all 2016 compensation decisions for our NEOs.
-In making compensation decisions, the Compensation Committee seeks input as appropriate from the Company's CFO as well as its legal and human resources departments.
+The Compensation Committee made all 2017 compensation decisions for our NEOs.
+As part of its decision making process, the committee seeks information as appropriate from management (e.g. the Company's CEO, CFO, legal and human resources departments).
 Mr. Graft annually reviews the performance of each of the Company's and its subsidiaries' executive officers (other than himself).
 The conclusions reached and the compensation recommendations based on these reviews, including with respect to salary adjustments and bonuses, were presented to the Compensation Committee.
 The Compensation Committee exercised its discretion in modifying any recommended adjustment or award.
-Mr. Graft's performance is reviewed by the Compensation Committee makes compensation decisions with respect to Mr. Graft taking into account such review.
+Mr. Graft's performance is reviewed by the Compensation Committee and the Compensation Committee makes compensation decisions with respect to Mr. Graft taking into account such review.